transloadit/uppy/.github/CONTRIBUTING.md

 Releases are managed by GitHub Actions, here’s an overview of the process to release a new Uppy version:

 * Run `yarn release` on your local machine.
-* Follow the instructions and select what packages to release.
-PS: Don't skip a package unless the changes are really not touching anything related to the npm package.
+* Follow the instructions and select what packages to release. **Warning:** skipping packages results in those changes being "lost", meaning they won't be picked up in the changelog automatically next release.
+Always try to release all.
 * Before committing, check if the generated files look good.
 * When asked to edit the next CHANGELOG, only include changes related to the package(s) you selected for release.
 * Push to the Transloadit repository using the command given by the tool.
 Do not open a PR yourself, the GitHub Actions will create one and assign you to it.